UAF Procedures & Guidelines: Nursing Mothers on Campus

 UAF supports the rights of mothers in our educational and work environment.
 Therefore, we will provide flexibility to allow nursing mothers to express breast milk.

-If you are a nursing mother and wish to request a flexible schedule to express milk during your school or working hours, you should engage in a dialogue with your professor or supervisor.
+If you are a nursing mother and wish to request a flexible schedule to express milk during your school or working hours, you should engage in a dialogue with your professor or supervisor; supervisors must provide reasonable break time for an employee to express milk for her nursing child for one year after the child's birth.
 You may request paid or unpaid leave or your meal times for that purpose.

-Usually a maximum of 15 to 20 minutes, three times a day should be sufficient depending on where the lactation room is located.
-Make sure you take under consideration the walking distance to and from your work space.
+Usually a maximum of 15 to 20 minutes, three times a day should be sufficient depending on where the lactation room or caregiver is located.
+Make sure you take under consideration the travel between your work space and the lactation room or caregiver.

 Nursing mother room space

-If you cannot locate a lactation room, you may have to work with your supervisor to identify a clean, private, comfortable space that can meet your needs.
-Other items to discuss and consider include an electrical outlet, a comfortable chair, a table for the breast pump, access to a sink with running water and paper towels.
+If a lactation room is not convenient to your workplace, you may work with your supervisor or UAF (HR or D&EO) to identify a clean, private, comfortable space that can meet your needs.
+Other items to discuss and consider include an electrical outlet, a comfortable chair, a table for breast pump, access to a sink with running water and paper towels.
 Since the breast-milk has to be refrigerated during the day, if no refrigerator is available, it is recommended that the mother carry cold packs for personal storage of expressed milk.

 Faculty, supervisors and co-workers are reminded to respect and be sensitive to students or employee's choice to nurse or choices a mother makes based on what she considers best for her child.